Shoegaze Bands: The Essential Guide to the Genre’s Greatest Acts

 Is shoegaze the same as dream pop?

 They are closely related but not identical.
-Shoegaze emphasises dense guitar distortion and effects, while dream pop leans on softer, atmospheric textures.
-Many bands sit comfortably in both camps.
+Shoegaze leans on dense guitar distortion and effects, while dream pop favors softer, more atmospheric textures.
+Plenty of bands sit comfortably in both camps at once.

 Why is it called shoegaze?